 Whether you are a newbie or an established blogger, you must have used ads or affiliate marketing somewhere on your blog in your blogging career.
 Both Ads and affiliate marketing are wonderful and lucrative ways to make money from your blog.
 Both of them are considered as low risk and low-income group if you look at the graph shared by renowned blogger and entrepreneur Ramit Sethi.

 If you were to ask me: I use both of them.
 But I still love using Ads on my website as it works like a passive income.
 I don’t have to worry about making sales or convincing people to buy a product or a service.
 I love driving traffic to my site and ads on the site keep on generating revenue for me.

 One question always comes to our mind when we start a new blog i.e. Should I monetize through ads or affiliate marketing.
 While Ads require a good amount of page views (at least half a million) per month to earn good amount of money from your blog, affiliate marketing, on the other hand, requires targeted users who are interested in the products or services that you recommend.
 None of them is easy.
 Both of them require you to work hard and move towards your goal.
 Both Ads and affiliate marketing have their own pros and cons.
 Lets take a look at each of them:

 Pros of Using Ads on Your Blog

 1. Easy to make your first dollar online

 Placing Ads on the site, by far, is the easiest way to make income online.
-You just need few hundred visits to earn your first dollar online.
-Once you blog grows, your income too will grow up.
-Though most of the people dislike ads but for beginners it is easy to make few dollars every day.
+You just need a few hundred visits to earn your first dollar online.
+Once your blog grows, your income too will grow up.
+Though most of the people dislike ads but for beginners, it is easy to make a few dollars every day.